 Seal up all holes and reinforce existing points of entry with weather stripping.
-You can also caulk windows and doors to make sure they’re truly sealed against the cold.
+You can also caulk windows and doors.

 2. Clean your gutters

-If your gutters are clogged with sodden leaves, they can freeze up and block the drainage, allowing melting ice and snow to slowly seep into your roof and cause excessive damage.
+If sodden leaves are clogging up your gutters, they can freeze up and block the drainage, allowing melting ice and snow to seep into your roof and cause excessive damage.

 3. Invest in a roof rake